lazcad/homeassistant/README.md

 - Wall Switch (Double)
 - Wireless Switch (Single)
 - Wireless Switch (Double)
+- Cube (TODO, i don't have one yet)

+Power consumption for the plug and battery reporting is coming soon

 1) First, copy all the files into the Home Assistant root location.
 Yes, it only works in the location below /srv/homeassistant/homeassistant_venv/lib/python3.4/site-packages/homeassistant/components